victools/jsonschema-generator/jsonschema-maven-plugin/README.md

 Maven plugin for the [jsonschema-generator](../jsonschema-generator) – Integrating JSON Schema generation in your builds

 ## Features
-1. Generate the JSON schema for a Java class.
+1. Generate JSON schema(s) for one or multiple Java classes.
+2. Generate JSON schemas for all classes in one or multiple packages.
-2. Configure the designated JSON Schema Draft version.
+3. Configure the designated JSON Schema Draft version.
-3. Configure the `OptionPreset` and individual `Option`s to be considered during schema generation.
+4. Configure the `OptionPreset` and individual `Option`s to be considered during schema generation.
-4. Configure the standard modules and their respective options to be applied.
+5. Configure the standard modules and their respective options to be applied.
-5. Configure any custom modules to be applied.
+6. Configure any custom modules to be applied.

 ## Usage
 ### Plugin definition